preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

   <FloatingPointDemo />
 </Highlight>

+If you click on the scientific notation you'll notice that the numbers match up even though they don't look anything alike.

 ### Working with logarithms

 Working with exponents is tricky and confusing.
 Instead, by taking the logarithm, we turn confusing division, multiplication, and exponent operations into simple subtraction, addition, and multiplication.